I am a rabbit owner who has learned along the way that bunnies are a real joy. Sometimes, however, they get sick.

 Protect Your Rabbit from Viruses

 There are a few other things to be aware of if you own a rabbit.
-They like other animals in that they can get health problems.
+They are just like other animals in that they can get health problems as well.
 Some can be minor problems and others not so minor.
 Here are things you need to look out for if you have a rabbit who doesn't seem to be behaving normally.